augustinh22/msc_markdown/source/03_AppliedExample.md

 #### Open Data Cube

+This implementation uses the \ac{ODC} version 1.5.1, known as Purpler Unicorn (13 July 2017), with access to data provided by a Python \ac{API}.
+The \ac{ODC} was chosen because it functions within the data cube paradigm, has been proven to be robust and scalable, and allows for transferable approaches through its open-source license.

 The \acf{ODC} is much more than software.
 It is an international initiative based on software initially developed by \ac{AGDC}, now managed by \ac{CEOS}.
 The objective is to increase the impact of \ac{EO}, build a community of users, and provide free and open software as a means to store, manage and analyse large volumes of \ac{EO} data by providing an integrated gridded data analysis environment, including documentation [@ceosCEOSOpenData2017]. \ac{CEOS} is also aligned with overarching international agendas, including the \acp{SDG}, and has a mandate to improve the use of \ac{EO}-derived information.

-This implementation uses the \ac{ODC} version 1.5.1, known as Purpler Unicorn (13 July 2017), with access to data provided by a Python \ac{API}.
-The \ac{ODC} was chosen because it functions within the data cube paradigm, has been proven to be robust and scalable, and allows for transferable approaches through its open-source license.

 #### PostgreSQL

-The backend of the \ac{ODC} implementation is PostgreSQL v9.2.21, an open-source relational database.
-This version is a bit out-of-date from the version recommended by the \ac{ODC} installation (i.e. 9.5+), but it has seemed to hold up fine.
-There are multiple backend solutions that could have been employed, but this one was chosen also for its open-source license.
+The back-end of the \ac{ODC} implementation is PostgreSQL v9.2.21, an open-source relational database.
+This version is a bit out-of-date from the version recommended by the \ac{ODC} installation documentation (i.e. 9.5+), but it has seemed to hold up fine.
+There are multiple back-end solutions that could have been employed, but this one was chosen also for its open-source license.

 #### Jupyter notebooks

-An open-source server-client Web-application, Jupyter notebooks allow interactive analysis, as well as a means to create, document and share code, visualisations, results, and more.
-The app is installed on the server where the data cube is located, allowing fairly simple access via the Web. notebooks contain live code blocks that can be run sequentially, or not, depending on user needs.
-Output from each code block is printed below after execution, so output from analysis can be saved, if desired.
+An open-source server-client Web-application, Jupyter notebooks allow interactive analysis, as well as a means to write, document and share code, visualisations, results, and more.
+The app is installed on the server where the data cube is located, allowing fairly uncomplicated access from anywhere via the Web. notebooks contain live code blocks that can be run sequentially, or not, depending on user needs.
+Output from each code block is printed below the block that generated it after execution, so output from analysis can be saved, if desired.
 Any code run in the Jupyter notebook occurs in the Python 3.4.2 data cube virtual environment.
+Markdown can also be used to document

 #### QGIS